yaoshengxu/yaoshengxu.github.io/_pages/about.md

 I also work on **stochastic matching in high-dimensional settings**.
 I design dynamic matching policies through tractable approximations that balance matching value and congestion costs in large markets - such as ride-hailing and labor platforms - where high-dimensional control is essential and remains relatively underexplored in the literature.

-A more recent direction of interest is **LLM inference** viewed through the lens of stochastic networks.
+A recent direction of interest is **LLM inference** viewed through the lens of stochastic networks.
 Modern LLM serving systems operate as large-scale service networks with batching, routing, and congestion under tight latency constraints.
 I am developing heavy-traffic approximations and queueing-based control to analyze and improve inference efficiency at scale.